EunomiaUPM/rainbow/README.md

 - Rainbow-catalog: Catalog system compatible with DCAT3, and based on the Catalog Protocol of the Dataspace Protocol.
 - Rainbow-transfer: Complete implementation of the transfer system and control plane of the Transfer Process Protocol of the Dataspace Protocol.
 Specification and implementation of the data plane.
-- Rainbow-data-plane: (Work in progress).
-Own implementation for big-data and multi-implementation environments based on massive transfer tools.
+- Rainbow-data-plane: Own implementation for big-data and multi-implementation environments based on massive transfer tools.
+Currently supported is Fiware's NGSI-LD and plain HTTP.
 Future integration with Databricks' Deltasharing protocol, and with Apache Arrow's Flight.
 - Rainbow-contracts: (Work in progress).
 Implementation of the Contract Protocol of the Dataspace Protocol.
 - Rainbow-common: lib crate for common functionality in the project.
 - Rainbow-core: Binary to run the whole project.